Research teams and research areas

 We investigate various approaches of gene delivery to develop effective gene-based therapies for retinal degenerative disease and to create animal models of human diseases that accurately mimic the molecular mechanisms of disease

-Deniz Dalkara Scientific supervisor
+Deniz Dalkara Research director

 View profile